acipm/kibicara/CONTRIBUTING.md

-Before a merge request gets rebased onto and merged into `development`, at least one person has to approve it; this also increases the number of people who know the code.
-So please request a review from someone from the core development team.
+Before a merge request gets rebased onto and merged into `development`, at least one person has to approve it; this also increases the number of people who are familiar with the codebase.
+Therefore please request a review from someone from the core development team.

-## How to implement a new Platform/Social Network
+## How to implement a new platform/social network

 ### tl;dr